-- Active vomiting is considered ongoing vomiting where the paramedic is unable to clear the airway.
-In this situation, the supraglottic airway (SGA) should not be inserted. - If the patient vomited once and the airway was cleared successfully, a supraglottic airway may be inserted. - The number of attempts is clearly defined as two (2) total per patient, and not per provider. - Confirmation of SGA insertion requires ETCO2 waveform capnography.
+- If the patient has vomited, and the airway has been cleared successfully, a supraglottic airway may be inserted. - The number of attempts is clearly defined as two (2) total per patient, and not per provider. - Confirmation of SGA insertion requires ETCO2 waveform capnography.
 It is the most reliable method to monitor placement of an advanced airway (AHA guidelines 2015, Part 7).
 If it is not available, at least two (2) secondary methods must be used.
 SGA placement should be verified frequently and again at transfer of care.
 Findings and witness (where possible) should be documented on the patient care record.